Oregon Outreach FAQ

 Please read our FAQ (frequently Asked Questions) about our organization and programs and services that we provide to help work with the Oregon youth.
 If you still have questions about any of our programs, don’t hesitate to call us at (503) 281-9597 or you can contact us by email.

-OOI is a non-profit organization whose mission is to develop academic programs for Oregon youth that have not been successful in other school settings.
-Through contracts with many Oregon school districts, OOI enrolls youth who have dropped out, and youth who are at-risk of dropping out.
-With the support of education professionals, school districts and communities, OOI has become a leader in the development of successful education programs for students most at-risk.
+OOI is a 501(c)(3) non-profit, accredited, alternative private high school, registered with the state of Oregon, whose mission is to develop academic programs for Oregon youth and adults who have not been successful in other school settings.
+Although OOI contracts with school districts, it also provides educational services for students regardless of whether the student is connected to a school district.
+OOI enrolls youth and adults who have stopped attending school, or who are at risk of not attending school.
+Working with a variety of social service organizations, other schools, and government agencies, OOI has become a leader in the development of successful, innovative alternative education programs.

 Every Oregon Outreach classroom is led by a licensed teacher who typically holds at least a Master’s degree.